-Ms. Susan C. Stinson, Creative Writing Graduate Program Coordinator 434.395.2810, stinsonsc@longwood.edu
+Dr. Steven P. Faulkner, Creative Writing Graduate Program Coordinator 434.395.2166, faulknersp@longwood.edu

 The Department of English and Modern Languages offers a program leading to the degree of Master of Arts in English with concentrations in Creative Writing, in Literature, in English Education and Writing, or in English 6-12 Initial Licensure.
+Literature, English Education & Writing, and English 6-12 Initial Licensure graduate students must successfully complete ENGL 606 - Introduction to Graduate English Studies during the first fall of their enrollment.
+It is highly recommended that Creative Writing students also complete ENGL 606.
 All graduate students in the Creative Writing or Literature concentrations must write a thesis; students in the English Education and Writing concentration may choose to write a thesis or take a comprehensive examination; students in the 6-12 Initial Licensure concentration complete a comprehensive examination.
 Graduate program coordinators serve as advisor to students in all four concentrations.
 Questions concerning a graduate concentration in English should be directed to the appropriate coordinator or the English department chair.